Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

     .. group-tab:: Arch/Garuda

-        From the folder you have downloaded your Embassy's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):
+        From the folder you have downloaded your Start9 server's Root CA, run the following commands (if you have changed the certificate's filename, be sure to change it here):

             .. code-block:: bash